 Of course, that isn’t to say design isn’t constantly breaking its own molds.
-The marriage of art and design often leads to new ideas that either make or break its visual presence, but design has always been tailored to visually behave exactly how the creator wants it to.
+The marriage of art and design often leads to new ideas that either make or break its visual presence, but the design has always been tailored to visually behave exactly how the creator wants it to.

 The introductions of AR and VR are changing this reality.
-Suddenly, designers have been presented with the opportunity to create material that can exist within its own space.
+Suddenly, designers have been presented with the opportunity to create material that can exist within their own space.
 Now advertisements don’t have to be tailored just to the general public; they can change with each interaction a consumer puts forward.

-What is AR and VR?
+What are AR and VR?

 Virtual reality provides users with a completely immersive experience.
 However, a device (like the Oculus Rift or HTC Vive) does have to be used in order to create the illusion for viewers that they’re in a different world.

 Augmented reality instead uses a smartphone’s camera to add digital components to the camera’s live feed.
-Unlike VR, AR doesn’t block the user’s senses, but instead creates the illusion that the digital world on screen is able to interact with the reality around the user.
+Unlike VR, AR doesn’t block the user’s senses but instead creates the illusion that the digital world on screen is able to interact with the reality around the user.